-First and foremost, it is recommended that the credential evaluation professional have, at minimum, a bachelor's degree or equivalent.
-Evaluation work entails research in and the analysis of world educational systems.
-Completion of a university degree is an indication that one has acquired experience in the elementary, secondary, and postsecondary education cycles within one or more systems.
-Additionally, developing a working knowledge of multiple foreign languages enables the evaluator to review international credentials more skillfully.
-Similarly, the professional must have access to a proper credentials evaluation library (electronic and physical) that includes the educational systems of different countries, spans different time periods, and covers different professions, as reflected in TAICEP's webpage on reference materials.
-Lastly, as systems change and new resources emerge, the credentials evaluator must engage in activities that enable him/her to remain up-to-date in the field.
-Examples of such activities include but are not limited to conference attendance, webinars, committee work, study visits, presenting and publishing.
+Credential evaluation work entails research and analysis of the world's educational systems.
+Hence, comfort and experience researching and analyzing new information from these systems are fundamental skills.
+In addition to understanding the different educational systems and cycles, it is recommended that credential evaluation professionals obtain a postsecondary degree or equivalent themselves.
+A degree is an indication that the evaluator has acquired experience in the elementary, secondary, and postsecondary education cycles within one or more systems.
+Their education should serve to strengthen their research and analytical skills that will serve them well in their work.
+In addition to the professional's primary working language, it is beneficial for credential evaluators to develop a working knowledge of one or more foreign languages.
+Linguistic flexibility enables the evaluator to review international credentials more skillfully without immediately having to resort to a translator.
+Critically, the professional must have access to a proper credentials evaluation library (electronic and physical) that includes the educational systems of different countries, spans different time periods, and covers different professions, as reflected in ITAICEP's webpage on reference materials.
+As systems change and new resources emerge, credentials evaluators must engage in activities that enable them to remain up to date in the field.
+Examples of such activities include but are not limited to conference attendance, webinars, committee work, study visits, presenting, and publishing.

-1 Resources do not constitute a competency.
-However, they have been referenced and included here as they are necessary tools for a competent credentials evaluation professional.
+&lt;sup>1 Resources do not constitute a competency.
+However, they have been referenced and included here as they a necessary tools for a competent credentials evaluation professional.